A Single Muslim’s Guide to Balancing Family Expectations and First Date Anxiety

 In this guide, we’ll break down:

-• Tips for handling a first date after online talking
+- Tips for handling a first date after talking on the app

 Family Pressure and the “Right Age” Myth